Sydney-Informatics-Hub/Gadi-Trinity/README.md

 ### Authors

 - Tracy Chew (Sydney Informatics Hub, University of Sydney)
+- Georgina Samaha (Sydney Informatics Hub, University of Sydney)
 - Andrey Bliznyuk (National Computational Infrastructure)
 - Rika Kobayashi (National Computational Infrastructure)
 - Matthew Downton (National Computational Infrastructure)
 - Ben Evans (National Computational Infrastructure)

-Please acknowledge us and show your support.
+# Acknowledgements
+Acknowledgements (and co-authorship, where appropriate) are an important way for us to demonstrate the value we bring to your research.
+Your research outcomes are vital for ongoing funding of the Sydney Informatics Hub and national compute facilities.

+Suggested acknowledgements:

+NCI Gadi

-Suggested acknowledgement: "The authors acknowledge the scientific and/or technical assistance of Tracy Chew of the Sydney Informatics Hub at the University of Sydney and use of the National Computational Infrastructure facility."
+The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.
+This research/project was undertaken with the assistance of resources and services from the National Computational Infrastructure (NCI), which is supported by the Australian Government.

+# Cite us to support us!
+If you use our pipelines, please cite us:

+Sydney Informatics Hub, Core Research Facilities, University of Sydney, 2021, The Sydney Informatics Hub Bioinformatics Repository, <date accessed>, https://github.com/Sydney-Informatics-Hub/Bioinformatics

 ### References